microsoft/FluidFramework/.changeset/hand-picked-string.md

 - @fluid-experimental/property-proxy
 - @fluid-experimental/property-inspector-table

-PropertyDDS itself and its dependencies have been kept.
+PropertyDDS itself and its dependencies will continue to be published.